akbartus/WebAR-Youtube/README.md

 Target image for tracking is located at "img" folder.
 Also make sure to reference custom AFrame Websurfaces component, available at "js" folder.

 ### **Tech Stack**
 The project is powered by MindAR.js, AFrame and Three.js.
+CSS3d Renderer features are made available through Websurfaces component.

 ### **Demo**
 To see the application at work: [Demo application](https://webar-youtube.glitch.me/)